We may receive compensation when you click on links to products from our partners.

 Most MFA courses offer training on key skills needed in film industry careers.
 Whether you want to be an actor or direct major films, an MFA can help you learn the craft and practice your art.
 Film school can challenge your conceptions, broaden your perspective, and expose you to a wide variety of composition styles.
 You can also develop mentoring relationships with professors and other students to help you learn and grow.
 Many of those in the film industry have chosen a Master of Fine Arts, such as actress Meryl Streep, writer and actress Viola Davis, and director and producer Katharina Otto-Bernstein.

 While a Master of Fine Arts is not the only way to gain a film industry job, it may help you get started faster and land better jobs after college.
-Having a master’s degree shows that you have put time and effort into
+Having a master’s degree shows that you have put time and effort into learning your trade.
+The more technical careers like directing, cinematography, and design may especially benefit from an MFA where they can use high-quality equipment for their portfolio projects.
+Some schools also offer job placement services and career guidance, such as on how to pitch ideas to executives.

 Some MFA programs have key industry contacts and regularly bring in guest professors so you can build a network while pursuing your degree.
 Many programs also can help you find internships where you can get vital experience and connections that you can put on